chpill/chpill.github.io/en/posts/getting-a-feel-for-closeables.md

 ```

 __NB: Depending on your tooling, evaluating the previous expression can block
 your REPL.
-You will need to interupt the evaluation to stop the webserver.__
+You'll need to interupt the evaluation to stop the webserver.__

 ## Testing